AjSiciliano/Tournament-Bracket/README.md

 	Ex: If John was late, the line would be...
 		@John

-Late players are excluded from the initial randomziation to preserve the state of the game.
+Late players are excluded from the initial randomization to preserve the state of the game.

 To update the bracket to its current state: